+Work is a reality for most people and there’s hardly anyone who goes to work out of his/her passion.
 Some of us are bound to pay monthly bills while others are trying to afford the luxuries or support their family.
 In any case, we can’t get our lives together without working.
 Consequently, we try to compromise various things at work in fear of losing the job – including a bullying boss.

 Workplace harassment is one of the most common issues these days.
 And many people do not raise a voice in fear to get fired.
 Guess what?
 This is the main reason why employers abuse employees every now and then.
 And when we’re talking about workplace harassment, it includes abusing, assigning overloaded work, and maltreating employees.

 Having a bullying boss can make your working environment a living hell – even if you aren’t the one being targeted.
 If you’ve been suppressing your emotions in fear to get fired, you’re doing it all wrong.
 Instead, you should be the one to expose employers, managers, supervisors, or any senior who maltreats employees for no big reason.

 In this regard, here are 4 tips to take care of employers, managers, or supervisors who maltreat employees:

 1. Look at the Company’s Resources - The question is, who you’re going to report to if your own employer is abusing you?
 Well, check if your company has an Equal Employment Opportunity Officer to file a complaint against the responsible party.
 Note that you can also file a complaint to the Equal Employment Opportunity Commission in U.S.